Autism and memory

-Autism is a neurodevelopmental disorder diagnosed as impaired social interaction and communication, and by restricted and repetitive behavior.
-In this article, the word autism is used for referring to the whole range of conditions on the autism spectrum, which is not uncommon.
+The relationship between autism and memory, specifically memory functions in relation to autism spectrum disorder (ASD), is an ongoing topic of research.
+ASD is a neurodevelopmental disorder characterised by social communication and interaction impairments, along with restricted and repetitive patterns of behavior.
+In this article, the word autism is used to refer to the whole range of conditions on the autism spectrum, which are not uncommon.